SidorinAnton/Projects_for_python_BI/README.md

 # Fastq_parser
-This is our project for Bioinformatic Institute in python course.
+This is our project for python course in Bioinformatic Institute.